cameronzucker/AREDN-Pi/README.md

 ## WIP - Onboard GPS
 Including GPS directly on the board frees up a USB port and provides access to much more precise PPS timing.
 I haven't had a chance to test this on top of the M.2/PoE boards, so it's not included in the script yet.

-* Waveshare LC29H Series Dual-band GPS Module for Raspberry Pi³: https://www.waveshare.com/lc29h-gps-hat.htm?sku=25278
+* Waveshare LC29H Series Dual-band GPS Module for Raspberry Pi†: https://www.waveshare.com/lc29h-gps-hat.htm?sku=25278

-³Requires an ML1220 rechargeable cell which is not included.
+†Requires an ML1220 rechargeable cell which is not included.

 ## Future Hardware
 The ideal Pi hat would combine a UPS, PCIe 3.0 NVMe adapter, full 40 pin GPIO passthrough, and 24V *passive* PoE support (most AREDN hardware runs on 24V PoE).
 I recently found such a part from Pi Modules Technologies in Greece, and will create a branch for it if the hardware does what it says on the tin.